mesosphere/kudo-cassandra-operator/docs/backup.md

 # Backup & Restore KUDO Cassandra

-This guide explains how to configure backup and restore for KUDO Cassandra
+This guide explains how to configure backup and restore for KUDO Cassandra.

 ## Pre-conditions
 - AWS S3 bucket for storing backups
 - AWS CLI for local checks (not required for the actual operator)
 - A `cqlsh` binary should be in the path